Appendix A: Promoting Quality in the Practice of Travel Medicine

 - A tropical and travel medicine consultant directory

-- A biennial examination leading to a Certificate of Knowledge in Clinical Tropical Medicine and Travelers’ Health, available to those who have passed an ASTMH-approved tropical medicine diploma course or have sufficient tropical medicine experience
+- A biennial examination leading to a Certificate of Knowledge in Clinical Tropical Medicine and Travelers’ Health, available to those with a current professional health care license and who have passed an ASTMH-approved tropical medicine diploma course or have sufficient tropical medicine experience

 The content areas of the ASTMH Certificate of Knowledge in Clinical Tropic Medicine and Travelers’ Health are as follows: